Last Updated on November 3, 2023

 2. Build healthy eating habits

 Eat more protein and fiber-rich foods to feed your muscles with good nutrients and to support your digestion.
-Eat less refined carbs and avoid junk food too.
+Eat less refined carbs and avoid junk food as well.

 3. Hydrate